 - Able to organize meetings and manage time?

-- Able to listen to people’s COVID-19 vaccine fears and misconceptions with compassion and patience?
+- Able to listen to people’s vaccine fears and misconceptions with compassion and patience?

 - Able to create an environment where everyone is comfortable sharing their ideas?